 I’ll fess up.
 I spent three hours the other night (happily) watching Bravo TV.
 Yep, those Housewives again.
 Embarrassing Behaviors First I watched the Real Housewives of Orange County (the Reunion Show, in two parts).
 Then I watched the newest episode of Real Housewives of New York.
 Twice.
 Okay, make that four hours of Reality [...]

-See this beautiful woman?
+Wondering who I am?
+What I look like?
+What “sort” I am?
+See this fab woman?
 She likes her words.
 She has cool red glasses.
 She can even concentrate under a strange, retro, hair heating device.
 Oh, it’s in the name of beauty.
 Fine.
 I totally get that.
-We women go to great lengths in the name of our beauty rituals.
-Unfazed.
-Poised.
-Purposeful.
+We women go to great lengths in […]

 Stereotypes, Generalizations, and Judgments are BAD.
 Or Am I Being Too Judgmental?